Funding Graduate Studies

 Office of Graduate Student Assistantships and Fellowships

-GW's Office of Graduate Student Assistantships and Fellowships offers many additional opportunities Elliott School applicants can utilize to offset the cost of tuition.
+GW's Office of Graduate Student Assistantships and Fellowships (OGSAF) offers many additional opportunities Elliott School applicants can utilize to offset the cost of tuition.
 Many applications require additional application materials to be submitted by varying dates, so please review all of this information through the office's website.

 Some of the most common fellowships applicable to Elliott School applicants are listed below: